BioBoost/node_neopixel_rest/README.md

-# NeoPixel RESTfull node app
+# NeoPixel RESTful node app

-NeoPixel RESTfull node app provides a RESTful interface to the neopixel driver for the Raspberry Pi.
+NeoPixel RESTful node app provides a RESTful interface to the neopixel driver for the Raspberry Pi.

 ## Hardware Requirements